NCRF Scholarships & Awards

 NCRF raises funds to support & recognize both the court reporting professional, and the student reporter.

-The Foundation is thrilled to be awarding three scholarships and one grant in 2015 to deserving NCRA members.
-In order to qualify for either the Frank Sarli Memorial Scholarship, or the (2) Student Intern Scholarships awarded each year, students must be enrolled in an NCRA-certified court reporting program, be a member of NCRA, have a 3.5 GPA, and meet other criteria. **Note: our scholarships are not designed to be self-nominating, rather student nominees are selected by their program instructor or program administrator based on qualifications and financial need.
-For more information contact B.J.
-Shorak, NCRF Deputy Executive Director, at firstname.lastname@example.org, or on 800/272-6272, ext.
-126.
+The Foundation is thrilled to be awarding four scholarships and one grant in 2015 to deserving NCRA members.
+In order to qualify for the Robert H. Clark Scholarship, the Frank Sarli Memorial Scholarship, or the (2) Student Intern Scholarships awarded each year, students must be enrolled in an NCRA-certified court reporting program, be a member of NCRA, have a 3.5 GPA, and meet other criteria. **Note: Our scholarships are not designed to be self-nominating; rather, student nominees are selected by their program instructor or program administrator based on qualifications and financial need.
+For more information contact April Weiner, NCRF Foundation Assistant, at firstname.lastname@example.org, or 800/272-6272, ext.
+152.